 She tends to be calm and friendly, softly lighting up a room.
 Fridah is very new to OEW, and she is easy to love.

-In her free time, Fridah likes to create bracelets and jewelry with beads.
+In her free time, Fridah likes to create bracelets and jewellery with beads.

-June is a vivacious and beautiful twelfth grader, who loves dancing and playing soccer.
+June is a vivacious and beautiful high school graduate, who is waiting to begin heavy equipment training in May.
+She is a dancer and soccer player.
 Her mom describes June as a clever girl, who happily undertakes whatever she is asked to do.
 As the only girl with three brothers, June helped her mom to keep the house clean.

 Due to the demolition of 70 percent of our slum, the family